abaya7721/CSVReaderJava/README.md

 ## Functions
 Reads data from a CSV file.
 Displays all records from the CSV file.
-Display records when filtered by category.
+Display records filtered by category.

 ## Implementation